 Private instruction is offered for all ages in a variety of instruments including piano/keyboards, guitar, bass, drums, brass, woodwinds, strings and voice.

 In support of our private lesson students and the local school music programs, we offer a large selection of instructional books and materials in each of our stores and in our on-line store.
 We will also happily special order any needed music that is not in stock.

 For more information on our lesson program, rates, availability and to schedule lessons, please contact the B&B Music location nearest you.

 So what are you waiting for?
-Give us a call and let us help you become the musician You've always wanted to be!
+Give us a call at 302-697-2155, and let us help you become the musician you've always wanted to be!

 Wendell Banyay is uniquely qualified to teach students of all ages and stages of development.
 He taught Middle and High School Band for 15 years and was trumpet instructor and head of the brass instruction at the Armed Forces School of Music for 12 of his 22 years as a US Army Bandsman.
 Other assignments in the Army include: lead trumpet for the NATO/SHAPE Jazz Band, solo trumpeter/leader of the jazz band at the 392nd Army Band, enlisted band leader at the 2nd Infantry Division Band, and solo trumpeter/brass quintet leader for the Continental Army Band.

 Included among the hundreds of students he tutored are: Thomas Rotondi, Jr. - Commander of the US Army Band; Gary Zeik - Band Director at Emporia (KS) State University; Kevin Eisensmith - Professor of Trumpet and Jazz Studies at Indiana University of Pennsylvania; Joe Burgstaller - Canadian Brass and Peabody Conservatory; and Brain Strawley - Richmond Symphony.